elomasney/Spill-the-Beau-Tea/TESTING.md

 **_Validation(HTML) issue with element id values in loops_** **Issue**
-- HTML validator indicating issue with id's being duplicated within modal forms
+- HTML validator indicating issue with id's being duplicated within modal forms **Fix**
+- Dynamically set id's to product, category or review id so it would pick up the specific item in the database.

+**_Validation(HTML) issue with element stray div tag_** **Issue**
+- HTML validator indicating issue with a stray div tag on the user profile page.
+**Fix**
+- Checked the HTML code in the profile section, went through all the div tags and removed the stray div tags.

 **Fix**
 - This issue was resolved by adding the review id to the id elements within the modals.